PubInv/ATX-Preemie/incubator/STORIES.md

 (This is mostly in preparation for Mini Maker Faire.)

-## Prove that heating blanket works with MOSFET
+## Prove that heating blanket works with MOSFET - done

 Prove that I can drive the new heating blanket with the MOSFET that I used for the fan.